redis/redis-doc/commands/shutdown.md

 Since Redis 7.0, the server waits for lagging replicas up to a configurable `shutdown-timeout`, by default 10 seconds, before shutting down.
 This provides a best effort minimizing the risk of data loss in a situation where no save points are configured and AOF is disabled.
 Before version 7.0, shutting down a heavily loaded master node in a diskless setup is more likely to result in data loss.
-To minimize the risk of data loss in such setups, it's adviced to trigger a manual `FAILOVER` (or `CLUSTER FAILOVER`) to demote the master to a replica and promote one of the replicas to be the new master, before shutting down a master node.
+To minimize the risk of data loss in such setups, it's advised to trigger a manual `FAILOVER` (or `CLUSTER FAILOVER`) to demote the master to a replica and promote one of the replicas to be the new master, before shutting down a master node.

 @return